JEWISH MONUMENTS IN ZEMPLÉN

 Szerencs

-The significant Jewish community is commemorated in the Jewish cemetery, by the graves of Rabbis Arman Billiczer and his son Pinkász.
-A stone fence has a marble plaque in memory of the victims of the Holocaust.
+The once significant Jewish community in Szerencs is now only commemorated by the Jewish cemetery on Árpád Hill, where the ohels of Rabbis Arman Billiczer and his son Pinkász are located.
+In 2008, a marble plaque was placed on the stone wall of the cemetery in memory of the victims of the Holocaust.